Skip to main content

 • which areas of the system are visible

-• which responsibilities a user takes on
+• what responsibilities a user undertakes

 Teams and Organizational Responsibilities

-• collaboration in day-to-day business
+• collaboration in daily operations

 • visibility of tickets